Gucci brings digital items and experiences to Roblox in new partnership – TechCrunch

 In addition to experiments with Roblox, late last year Gucci partnered with startup Genies to outfit user avatars.

-Virtual items from real world retailers have been relatively slow to pop up inside digital worlds, though as user perceptions of paying for digital goods have shifted, platforms are moving to capitalize.
+Virtual items from real-world retailers have been relatively slow to pop up inside digital worlds, though as user perceptions of paying for digital goods have shifted, platforms are moving to capitalize.

 “We don’t partner with very many brands,” Roblox exec Christina Wootton tells TechCrunch.
 “One thing that was very special when we started speaking with Gucci is that they took the time to understand our platform and what works well for designers and creators in our community.”